jasperzhong/Heta/README.md

 ## Repo Structure

-- `proof.pdf` contains the proof of the three propositions in the paper.
+- `Appendix.pdf` contains the detailed algorithm for meta-partitioning, proofs of the three propositions in the paper, and addition experiments for SeHGNNs.

 - `load_graph.py` contains the heterogeneous graph loader.
 - `metatree.py` and `partition_graph.py` contain the implementation of the meta-partitioning algorithm.